 Your extension package will then be uploaded and the uploader will give you the ID of the extension_package.

 When uploading or patching, extension packages are placed into a pending state while the system asynchronously extracts the package and deploys.
 While this process is taking place, you can poll the

-extension_package ID for its status using the API and within the Data Collection UI.
+extension_package ID for its status using the API and within the UI.
 You will see an extension card in the catalog marked as Pending.

 If you plan to run the uploader often, putting all this information in each time can be a burden.
 You can also pass these in as arguments from the command line.
 Check out the Command Line Arguments section of the NPM docs for more info.

-After you sign into the Data Collection UI, the Properties screen is displayed.
+After you sign into the UI and select Tags in the left navigation, the Properties screen is displayed.
 A property is a container for the tags that you want to deploy and it can be used on one or many sites.

 You will not see any properties on your screen the first time you sign in.
 Select New Property to create one.
 Enter a name and a URL.
 Use the URL of your test site or the page where you’ll be testing your extension.
 This domain field can be used by some extensions or by a condition using the Core extension.